EnricoMassone/Algorithms-101/README.md

 ## Environment

-This project has been designed to be executed on a machine having NodeJS 18 installed.
+This project has been designed to be executed on a machine having Node.js 18 installed.
 I have tested it with Windows 10 and WSL2.

 ## Contribution